 Archaeological research has revealed the size, materials and layout of slave cabins and yards, the types of belongings people owned, the foods they ate, and what they did at home.
 Excavations hint at their participation in the local economy, their creation of privacy, and their views of the world around them.

-Click on the highlighted family members to learn more about lives of members of the Hubbard family.
-The biographies were written by Dr. Barbara Heath, University of Tennessee.
+The following biographies were written by Dr. Barbara Heath, University of Tennessee.

 Born in 1770 at Monticello, Hannah moved with her family to Poplar Forest as a teenager.
 There she met and married Solomon.
 Like others who married within the plantation community, Hannah established a new household with her husband.
 Jefferson likely rewarded the couple with a pot and a bed.